josephryan/Hernandez_Ryan_2021_Recoding/02-COMPOSITIONAL_HETEROGENEITY/README.md

 simulation of datasets with induced compositional heterogeneity

 ### 03-ALTERNATIVE_RECODING
-scripts that test alternative recoding strategies
+scripts to test alternative recoding strategies